 Enforcing DRM controls

 The first problem is that not all browsers implement controls in the same way.
-Firefox, for instance has its own screenshots system that allows it to make copies of pages.
-More importantly you can disable style sheets using its web console without having to leave the browser so you can disable the style sheets that are preventing you from seeing what is really going on, and allow you to find the download link and download the text as html where it can be saved.
-Google Chrome may not be as helpful?
+Firefox, for instance, has its own screenshots system that allows it to make copies of pages.
+More importantly, you can disable style sheets using its web console without having to leave the browser.
+You remove the style sheets that are preventing you from seeing what is really going on, allowing you to find the download link and download the text as HTML, where it can be saved.

 As Grokprivacy point out, another aspect of the Google DRM implementation is that it allows the sender to recall the message by causing it to self-destruct at the recipient’s mailbox by ceasing access.
 This can be a problem if the email or document is awarding a contract or agreeing business terms, and the recipient is not aware that it is a DRM protected document.